micsh/llama2.fs/README.md

 Why?
 Because it was FUN!
 Plus, I'm curious to see how the C and Rust versions will evolve differently.

+## Full Llama2 Support 🚀🚀
+We can now run the full **llama2-7B**!!
+No memory mapping for now, so all the weights must fit in memory (~26Gb).
+On my codespaces VM with 16 cores and 64Gb memory, the inference runs at 1.4 tokens per second.

 ## How to run?
 1. Grab Karpathy's baby Llama2 ([Orig instructions](https://github.com/karpathy/llama2.c#feel-the-magic)) pretrained on [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset